Coronavirus Update:What patients and families need to know

-Additional examples of how we have built advocacy into our curriculum to reach all residents include:
+Even for residents not involved in the CHAPP Pathway, we have built advocacy into our curriculum to reach all residents:

-- Our noon conference and Professorial Round curricula include advocacy training and provide residents with the basics of health policy
+- Our Pediatric Public Health and Advocacy Noon Conference Curriculum includes advocacy training and provides residents with the basics of health policy

 - Our Global Health Curriculum encourages residents to include advocacy as part of their international electives

-- During intern year, residents spend one afternoon with CHAI faculty and third-year residents from the Community Health Track discussing the basics of advocacy and how to integrate advocacy throughout residency training.
+- During intern year, residents spend one afternoon with CHAI faculty and third-year residents from the LAUnCH Track discussing the basics of advocacy and how to integrate advocacy throughout residency training.

-- Residents rotate through CHAI during their elective time or as part of the Community Health Track’s Advocacy Rotation or if they chose to be part of the CHAPP Pathway.
+- Residents rotate through CHAI during their elective time or as part of the LAUnCH Track’s Advocacy Rotation or if they choose to be part of the CHAPP Pathway.
 Residents learn about pediatric public health policy and learn skills to become effective advocates for children’s health.

 - Residents are invited by CHAI faculty whenever they are testifying or attending interesting hearings on Capitol Hill at the federal level, or with any local governments.